Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/index.md

 header:
   overlay_image: /assets/images/header2.jpg
 intro:
-  - excerpt: 'Our aim is to build a low-cost device for capturing retinal fundus images and intergrate it with machine learning based software to detect Diabetic Retinopathy from the captured images.
-This is an extension of the Open Indirect Ophthalmoscope project'
+  - excerpt: 'Our aim is to build a low-cost device for capturing retinal fundus images and equip it with Artificial Intelligence based software to detect Diabetic Retinopathy from the images.
+This is an extension of the Open Indirect Ophthalmoscope project.'
 feature_row:
   - image_path: /assets/images/announce_blue.png
     alt: "customizable"